-UPDATE 15 October 2020: Due to the ongoing coronavirus situation LibSmart sessions are mostly being delivered online this term.
+UPDATE December 2020: Due to the ongoing coronavirus situation LibSmart sessions are being delivered online next term.
 Please have a look at the calendar of events and book your place.
 The presenter will publicise links to join the session within the calendar or by email.

 To book a place at a session, please use the Calendar of Events tab above.

 |Referencing cafe||Held termly, the referencing cafe provides students with an opportunity to drop in and receive help with referencing queries.|

 |Referencing software: Introduction to Mendeley||Aimed at all students.
 In this session you will learn how to use Mendeley, bibliographic software that helps you document and manage your references, allowing you to cite while you write.|

 |Referencing software: Introduction to RefWorks|